SAP-samples/btp-services-intelligent-routing/02-SetupMonitoringEndpoint/README.md

     ![service key detail](./images/19.png)

-26. Go back to the tab with the SAP SAP Cloud Integration web interface or open a new one.
+26. Go back to the tab with the SAP Cloud Integration web interface or open a new one.
 Navigate to the **Monitor** item in the navigation area.

     ![SAP Cloud Integration Monitor section](./images/20.png)